dustinpfister/blog_posts/_posts/vuejs-next.md

 ## 5 - Conclusion

 Use of the vue next tick method in actual projects will most likely be rare, but never the less this is just one of many things to be aware of when working with vuejs.
+I pretty much never use the next tick method, and if I do I ofetn stop to think about what I am doing and how I can go about doing what I want to do without using next tick.
+The method is not a replacement for hooks, and it also does not strike me as a way to go about creating an app loop for vuejs project.
+So this method is a bit of an odd addition to the framework, but maybe it does still have a place for some rare use case examples.
+So far I can not think of much though.